Public Health (International) MPH

 • Health Systems Research Methods – looks at how to plan research, choose research methods, evaluate findings and present results.

-• Principles of Public Health (Stream A) – analyses public health problems from a multidisciplinary perspective, dissects how to strengthen existing and to build new health services, programmes and related management systems in order to improve the health of populations and communities.
+• Principles of Public Health (Stream A) – analyses public health problems from a multidisciplinary perspective, dissects and explores how to strengthen existing and to build new health services, programmes and related management systems in order to improve the health of populations and communities.

 • Principles of Health Management (Stream B) – planning and policy – analyses types of policies and management systems in the health sector with particular focus on the changing roles of the government.